Camotely/Kickstart/README.md

 USER_NAME = "user"
 USER_PASS = "password"
 FDE_PASS = "fde123"
+HOST_NAME = "localhost"
 ```

 `LISTEN_ADDR` is the address to listen on for the python HTTP server.
 By default it is set globally, and it is likely not necessary to change.
 `LISTEN_PORT` is the port to listen on for the python HTTP server.
 By default it is set to `8080`, but can be changed as necessary.
 `KICKSTART_FILE` is the file you want to use to substitute the sensitive information into and serve via the python HTTP server.
-`USER_NAME` is the name to pass into the Kickstart file.
+`USER_NAME` is the username to pass into the Kickstart file.
 `USER_PASS` is the password to pass into the Kickstart file.  `kickstart.py` will salt and convert the password into an MD5 hash before passing into the Kickstart file.
 `FDE_PASS` is the ***OPTIONAL*** full-disk encryption password for the Kickstart file.
 If a password is not provided, the options will not be passed into the Kickstart file.
 If the password is provided, the options `--encrypted --luks-version=luks2 --passphrase=` will be passed into the Kickstart file.
+`HOST_NAME` is the device name to pass into the Kickstart file.

 ## `fedora.ks`
 My current work-in-progress Kickstart file.